dobanov/send_message-file_to_telegram/README.md

 # tg_send_message-file
-send message or file to telegramm
+send message or file to telegram